daily-co/react-native-daily-js/README.md

 npx pod-install
 ```

-Next, you will need to update your project's `Info.plist`.
-Open your `Info.plist` file in Xcode and add three new rows with the following keys:
+Next, you will need to update your project's `Info.plist` to add three new rows with the following keys:

 - `NSCameraUsageDescription`
 - `NSMicrophoneUsageDescription`